-REC 398 Independent Study in Recreation Leisure
+REC 398 Independent Study

-This course is intended to provide students with an opportunity to pursue a project independently, to chart a course and explore an area of interest bearing upon it based on previous course experiences.
-A course outline must be prepared by the student and a final written paper is required.
-Prerequisite: permission of the instructor.
-Cr 3.
+This course is intended to provide therapeutic recreation majors with an opportunity to pursue a project independently.
+Students should select a faculty advisor and develop a course proposal with this person.
+A final written paper is required.
+Prerequisite: junior or senior standing